adhesivewombat/ATO/2018/reactDidIt.md

     * very lightweight
 * ionic
 * project evergreen
-    * just support newest browsers only
+    * Just support newest browsers only
 ## TC39
 * doing more extendable stuff with the native language
 ## "Real world"
-* performance of modern js frameworks
+* Performance of modern js frameworks
 ## The react approach is not going away
 * But react probably will
 # How many times has he said dojo?